berrueta/berrueta.github.io/_posts/2025-04-05-before-method.md

 were introduced to allow the execution of code before and after all test methods.

-JUnit 5 was released in 2017, although it took a while for it to be widely adopted because it was a major rewrite and because by then millions of Java developers were already using JUnit 4 and had collectively written billions of lines of code.
+JUnit 5 was released in 2017, although it took a while for it to be widely adopted because it was a major rewrite with some important changes to the API and the engine.
 One of the changes introduced in JUnit 5 was that the `@Before`, `@After`, `@BeforeClass` and `@AfterClass` annotations were replaced by `@BeforeEach`, `@AfterEach`, `@BeforeAll` and `@AfterAll`, respectively.
 Other than the name change, the semantics of these annotations remained the same.

-I have been writing and reviewing unit tests for many years, and I have noticed that many developers feel the need to write methods with the `@Before` (JUnit 4) or `@BeforeEach` (JUnit 5) annotation, when in many cases they are unnecessary.
+I have been writing and reviewing unit tests for many years, and I have noticed that many developers feel a compulsion to write methods with the `@Before` (JUnit 4) or `@BeforeEach` (JUnit 5) annotation, when in many cases they are unnecessary.
-In this post I will explain how oftentimes you can avoid writing those methods, often leading to simpler, more concise and less error-prone test code.
+In the next sections I will explain how oftentimes these methods can be avoided, often resulting in simpler, more concise and less error-prone test code.

 ## Initialising fields